 Lower Risk Savings Options

 If you’ve maxed out how much can contribute to your 457(b) account (good for you!) or you’re just looking for another place to keep your money, here are some options that are considered low risk.
 Four of the options are FDIC Insured, which means that deposits in these accounts are insured by the U.S. government for deposits up to $250,000 if your bank ever becomes insolvent.
-These type of investments typically earn less than 2% annually, rates vary depending on the economy.

 High-Interest Checking Accounts